 • Attach all the necessary files to the invoice.
 This may include contracts, product specifications, work schedules, and other references that clients may need.

 • Send invoices well before the due date.
 This helps avoid delays and ensures you get paid as quickly as possible.

 Remember that a well-formatted and properly worded invoice can make the difference between receiving payments on time and suffering cash flow problems.
-For more useful tips on reducing late payments, check out this article from our blog.
+Read our useful tips on reducing late payments here.